mvanvuren/SpeechService/README.md

 # SpeechService

-A little PoC to unlock the system speech synthesis via an API.
+A little PoC to unlock the system speech synthesis via a Web API.

 ## Command-Line Reference